 Add oil to the pan.

 Add mustard seeds, wait till they pop.
 Then add the chana dal, urad dal and hing.

 Add sliced onions, minced ginger and chopped green chilies and saute for a couple of minutes.
 No need to brown them, just a quick saute is enough.

 Now add chopped zucchini, peas, turmeric powder and salt.

 Close the lid and let it cook for about 8 minutes, opening the lid to stir every 2-3 minutes. .

 Once the curry achieves the desired consistency, add walnuts and chopped coriander leaves and mix.

 Ta-da!!
 Upgraded masala curry ready.

-Do try this technique or try using other low-carb veggies instead.
-How was it?
-Were you happy with the swap?
-Or disappointed?
-Either way, let us know the results.
-Post your thoughts, ideas or photos of your dishes either here or on my Facebook page.
+Post your thoughts, ideas or photos of your dishes down below.
 The community will benefit from your input.
 I look forward to it!!